Slowhand0309/Testify/README.md

 Recot is a tool to gather evidence of the test.

 ## Description
-Easy for us to create a test evidence of the document.<br>
+Create evidence document for test to easy.<br>
-Only the screen shots and log should you throw some in a specific folder.
+Throw evidence(screen shots or file...) to specific folder for create evidence document.

 ## Install